Exercises For Lower Back Pain

 Knee To Chest

 The knee to chest stretch is an effective position to stretch both your hips and lower back.
-To perform the exercise, lie on your back and bring one of your knees close to your chest.
+The starting position for this exercise is to lie on your back and bring one of your knees close to your chest.

-You should feel a slight stretch in your lower back.
+You should feel a gentle stretch in your lower back.

 Hold it for 10 seconds.
 Repeat it for 3 sets.